Robert C. Hector

 Robert C. Hector (April 16, 1918 – April 18, 2004) was an American politician.
 He served as a Democratic member for the 104th and 114th district of the Florida House of Representatives.

 Life and career

 Hector was born in Fort Lauderdale, Florida.
 He attended Phillips Academy and Princeton University.

 In 1966, Hector was elected to the Florida House of Representatives.
 The next year, he was elected as the first representative for the newly-established 104th district.
-He served until 1972, when he was succeeded by William H. Lockward.
-In the same year, he was elected to represent the 114th district, succeeding Fred N. Tittle.
+He served until 1972, when he was succeeded by William Lockward.
+In the same year, he was elected to represent the 114th district, succeeding Fred Tittle.
 He served until 1980, when he was succeeded by John Plummer.